gbdev/gbdev.github.io/website/guides/lyc_timing.md

 Congrats!
 You made it to the end of the tutorial!
-I bet you’re tired of reading it, and I’m tired of writing it too.
+I bet you're tired of reading it, and I'm tired of writing it too.
 So thanks for reading, see you next time!